ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 ## Reviewer guide

-The guide for reviewers is mostly a condensed version of [Google’s code review best practices](https://google.github.io/eng-practices/review/reviewer/).
-Some parts are just c/p, some parts are emphasized, some things are left out, and some are added or are different.
+The following guide for reviewers is mostly a condensed and customized version of [Google’s code review best practices](https://google.github.io/eng-practices/review/reviewer/).
+For additional context, we recommend reading the full guide, but here are the most important points.

 ### The goal of the code review